| Clip Art Mask

 Equipment: Markers, Coffee

-Filters, White Paper, Water, Spray Bottle, Hairdryer, Pipe Cleaners
+Filters, White Paper, Water, Spray Bottle, Hair dryer, Pipe Cleaners

 Objective: Increased self